Fabrication ESTmep, CADmep, CAMduct | Get Prices | Autodesk

 —Steve Sandefer, Project Manager, Miller Electric Company

-MEP speciality contractors, including detailers, estimators, fabricators and installers, use Autodesk Fabrication.
+MEP specialty contractors, including detailers, estimators, fabricators, and installers, use Autodesk Fabrication.

 Compared with purchasing each product separately.

-The AEC Collection provides designers, engineers and contractors with a set of useful tools that support projects from early-stage design all the way through to construction.
+The AEC Collection provides designers, engineers, and contractors a set of useful tools that support projects from early-stage design all the way through to construction.